 Melinda Bower, ND

 Dr. Melinda Bower is a naturopathic doctor who received her Doctorate of Naturopathic Medicine from Bastyr University in Seattle, Washington.
 Dr Bower completed a one year residency at Bastyr Center for Natural Health in Seattle WA rotating through community health centers and major regional hospitals.
-Prior to medical school she received her BS in Environmental Science from Antioch College in Yellow Springs, OH.
-Dr Bower also teaches herbal medicine and gynecology at Bastyr University.
+Prior to medical school she received her BS in Environmental Science from Antioch College in Yellow Springs, OH and worked in the environmental science field for 10 years including working for Jefferson County Environmental Health from 2002-2005.
 In 2015, she was recognized by her peers as one of Seattle’s “Top Doctors.”

-Dr. Bower practices with a focus on family medicine and women’s health.
-She has special interests in treating thyroid disorders, women’s health, autoimmune diseases and digestive disorders.
-She works with people to optimize health while utilizing a variety of tools including nutritional support, botanical medicine, and the foundations of health to achieve health.
+Dr Bower practices with a focus on preventative and women’s health along with comprehensive adolescent care in the School Based Health Centers.
+She works with all people to optimize health while utilizing a variety of tools including nutritional support, botanical medicine, and the foundations of health to achieve this.
 Dr. Bower’s integrative approach to medicine focuses on addressing the root cause of illness rather than just looking at the symptoms.
-Through this work, she is dedicated to helping you restore health and well-being in your life.
+Through this work, she is dedicated to helping patients restore health and well-being.
+Dr. Bower has two young adult daughters who live in Seattle.

 Susan Bone O’Brien, ARNP, MN